opengitorg/openmr-git-course/_episodes/03-history.md

 ~~~
 {: .output}

-Having written some of the paper, we have thought of a [better title][aircraft-title] for
+Having written some of the article, we have thought of a [better title][aircraft-title] for
-the `master` version of the paper.
+the `master` version of the article.

 ~~~
-$ gedit paper.md		# Rewrite the title
+$ atom article.md		# Rewrite the title
-$ git add paper.md
+$ git add article.md
 $ git commit			# "Include aircraft in title"
 ~~~
 {: .language-bash}

 ### Merging and resolving conflicts

-We are now working on two papers: the main one in our `master` branch and the one
+We are now working on two articles: the main one in our `master` branch and the one
 which may possibly be collaborative work in our "simulations" branch.
-Let's [add another section][simulations-section] to the paper to write about John's simulations.
+Let's [add another section][simulations-section] to the article to write about John's simulations.

 ~~~
 $ git checkout simulations	# Switch branch
-$ gedit paper.md		# Add 'simulations' section
+$ atom article.md		# Add 'simulations' section
-$ git add paper.md
+$ git add article.md
-$ git commit -m "Add simulations" paper.md
+$ git commit -m "Add simulations" article.md
 ~~~
 {: .language-bash}